adam2am/language-tools-with-civet/1-clear-roadmap.md

 Current issues:
 - ✅ Syntax highlighting and parsing errors are correctly shown for Civet code
 - ❌ TypeScript type checking for dynamic imports and module resolution in Civet code is currently disabled (no "Cannot find module" errors)
+- ❌ Language-service features like hover, go-to-definition, and type inference for variables in Civet code currently do not work (variables hover as any, navigation fails)

 **Next Priority:** Enable TypeScript diagnostics for module imports in Civet code without reintroducing JS/TS syntax errors for Civet constructs